Before I first moved to Bangkok, I looked up some places online.

 But remember, real estate agents prefer working with long-term renters.
 So if you plan to stay in Thailand for under one year, you might want to look elsewhere.

-Otherwise, if you need help finding an agent, I can put you in touch with an agent I feel comfortable recommending.
+Otherwise, if you need help finding an agent, reach out to us and we’ll put you in touch with an agent we feel comfortable recommending.

 Looking by foot for one of the many condos and apartments available in Bangkok is hit or miss.

 Walking helps you experience the area you want to live in.
 You’ll know after a stroll through a neighborhood whether or not you want to live there.

 And when walking, you can also pop into an apartment and talk directly to the property manager or staff.
 But keep in mind not all staff can speak English.

 You can also look at a few rooms without an appointment.

 I only know a few people who found rental properties by walking into buildings.